zivy/LSQRRecipes/examples/readme.txt

 algorithm.
 The output file format is OpenInventor.
 You can display it using the viewer found in the coin3DViewer directory (win32 command line application).

+On linux (ubuntu) you can use the ivview to view open inventor files, unfortunately it currently has a bug and does not run, but it should be worth trying.